mssun/passforios/README.md

 <a href="https://itunes.apple.com/us/app/pass-password-store/id1205820573?mt=8"><img alt="Download on the App Store" src="img/app_store_badge.svg" width="150"/></a>
 </p>

-You can also help us test beta versions through [TestFlight](https://testflight.apple.com/join/whK4zUFG).
+You can also help us test beta versions through [TestFlight](https://testflight.apple.com/join/whK4zUFG) [^1].

+[^1]: For iOS 12 users, you can download the TestFlight app by first "purchasing it" on a Mac using your Apple ID, then going to the purchased section of the App Store on your iOS device and downloading it from there.

 ## Features